max-kk/ajax-login-registration-modal-popup/readme.txt

 - Fixed issues with "<>" characters in the user password
 - Removed deprecated function screen_icon()
 - Updated WC form template to the WooCommerce 3.6
+- Small fix for the Admin Redirects configurator

 = VER 2.04 - 26/04/2019 =